 Plus, a TPE surface can act as an environmental barrier to protect a product and extend its shelf life by reducing shock, vibration and noise.
 Additionally, it provides electrical insulation and improves chemical/UV resistance.

 Overmolding delivers the desired look that helps a product stand out from the competition since TPE can be used to create a visually attractive surface.
 TPE comes in a wide range of colors, and it can be engineered for different finishes such as matte or gloss.
 Clear TPE surfaces that may carry a corporate logo, message or operation instructions can also be overmolded on patterned or customized substrates.

 Lower production costs

-Although it’s rare for something to add value in so multiple ways with less production cost, overmolding gets it done.
+Although it’s rare for something to add value in several ways yet lower production cost, overmolding does so.

-Manufacturers achieve lower costs with overmolding because it reduces the number of steps involved in making the product.
-In the automotive market, for example, it can eliminate the need for injection molding and also assembly for components like gaskets or bumpers.
-Additionally, it can eliminate the need for secondary finishing operations, such as priming, painting or coating.
+How?
+Overmolding reduces the number of manufacturing steps involved.
+In the automotive market, for example, it can eliminate the need for injection molding and assembly for components like gaskets or bumpers, as well as secondary finishing operations, such as priming, painting or coating.

 Overmolding is appropriate for many applications, but several factors must be weighed before determining if it is the best solution including product design, materials selection, injection molding tooling quotes and equipment budgets, labor costs and production volume.
 Partnering with an experienced complex injection molder — especially one with scientific molding expertise, like Kaysun — will help you navigate the pros and cons of using overmolding on your project, and collaboratively guide you to the best decision for your application and bottom line.